ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-intrusion-lifecycle-lateral-movement-investigation/investigation-walkthrough.md

 #### ▶ Collection

 (1) Input Capture (T1056)

-Referenced in: Step 4 – File Extraction & Malware Artifact Analysis
+- **Referenced in:** Step 4 – File Extraction & Malware Artifact Analysis

-- Why this applies: The attacker extracted a compressed archive named keylogger.rar, clearly indicating the intent to capture user input.
+- **Why this applies:** The attacker extracted a compressed archive named keylogger.rar, clearly indicating the intent to capture user input.
 Keyloggers are designed to record keystrokes and collect sensitive data such as credentials and commands.

 (2) Input Capture (T1056)

-Referenced in: Step 4 – File Extraction & Malware Artifact Analysis
+- **Referenced in:** Step 4 – File Extraction & Malware Artifact Analysis

-- Why this applies: The attacker extracted a compressed archive named keylogger.rar, clearly indicating the intent to capture user input.
+- **Why this applies:** The attacker extracted a compressed archive named keylogger.rar, clearly indicating the intent to capture user input.
 Keyloggers are designed to record keystrokes and collect sensitive data such as credentials and commands.

 (3) Data from Local System (T1005)

-Referenced in: Step 5 – Malware & File Artifact Analysis
+- **Referenced in:** Step 5 – Malware & File Artifact Analysis

-- Why this applies: The extracted archive created multiple files locally, including executables and supporting components.
+- **Why this applies:** The extracted archive created multiple files locally, including executables and supporting components.
 These actions demonstrate access to and staging of data on the local system.
 Even though large-scale exfiltration was not observed, the technique covers local data access and staging, which is sufficient per MITRE.

 #### ▶ Defense Evasion / Cleanup

 (1) Rootkit (T1014)

-Referenced in: Step 5 – Malware & File Artifact Analysis
+- **Referenced in:** Step 5 – Malware & File Artifact Analysis

-- Why this applies: The malware created a .sys file (atapi.sys) in a non-standard, user-writable directory.
+- **Why this applies:** The malware created a .sys file (atapi.sys) in a non-standard, user-writable directory.
 While the filename matches a legitimate Windows driver, its location and timing strongly indicate masquerading behavior intended to evade detection.

 (2) Indicator Removal on Host (T1070)

-Referenced in: Step 3 – Account Deletion Analysis
+- **Referenced in:** Step 3 – Account Deletion Analysis

-- Why this applies: Event ID 4726 shows that a user account was deleted shortly after privilege escalation.
+- **Why this applies:** Event ID 4726 shows that a user account was deleted shortly after privilege escalation.
 Removing accounts is a common cleanup technique to reduce forensic visibility and complicate investigation.
 Even though the attacker deleted an account they had previously used, this still constitutes host-based artifact removal.

 (3) Account Access Removal (T1531)

-Referenced in: Step 3 – Account Deletion Analysis
+- **Referenced in:** Step 3 – Account Deletion Analysis

-- Why this applies: The attacker deleted a user account (DRB) after establishing persistent administrative access.
+- **Why this applies:** The attacker deleted a user account (DRB) after establishing persistent administrative access.
 Removing accounts disrupts legitimate access and reduces forensic visibility, which constitutes an impact on system availability and access.

-**Why Certain Techniques Were NOT Used**
+- **Why Certain Techniques Were NOT Used:**
   - Credential Dumping (T1003): No LSASS access, memory dumping, or credential extraction artifacts observed.
   - Exploitation for Privilege Escalation (T1068): Privileges were gained through group membership changes, not exploits.
   - Inhibit System Recovery (T1490): No evidence of shadow copy deletion, recovery disabling, or backup tampering.

 ---

 ### MITRE ATT&CK Mapping (Table View)

+This section provides a high-level table summary of observed ATT&CK tactics and techniques.
+For evidence-backed mappings tied to specific artifacts, timestamps, and investigation steps, see: **`mitre-attack-mapping.md`

 | Tactic | Technique | Description |
 |------|-----------|-------------|